-Ever since I sat down in front of a IBM PDP–8E computer that was in the math department, I was writing programs to solve the most complex formulas that my math teacher could throw at me.
+Ever since 9th grades when I sat down in front of a IBM PDP–8E computer that was in the math department, I was writing programs to solve the most complex formulas that my math teacher could throw at me.
 I would even help some of the math teachers work on their own equations.
-I even added the correct gravitational factor for the Lunar Lander game!
+I even added the correct gravitational factor for the popular Lunar Lander game (called LEM back then)!

-In the last two year of high school I attended a two-year program at a trade school, Rockland County’s Board of Cooperative Educational Services, or B.O.C.E.S., who had to upgrade the curriculum just for me.
+In the last two year of high school I attended a two-year program at our county’s trade school, Rockland County’s Board of Cooperative Educational Services, or B.O.C.E.S., who had to upgrade their curriculum just for me.
 So I wound up taking classes that were guided by a local college.
 I learned not only BASIC, but Assembler and even more advanced machine code, as all the mainframe computers of the day displayed the current instructions in lights that were in machine code.
+I even learned to wire programming boards (now called breadboxes) as part of my introduction to electronics and hardware engineering.

 There I was a computer operator, systems programmer and later I was an analysts and helped the researchers, doctors and scientists with their studies, setting up systems to manage their data and reporting on it.

 Here using PL/1 and SAS I wrote a macro language that was later to become the basis for my Data Dictionary Engine.
-The macro language was so easy to use the researchers could run reports, change the data to see what the outcome would be.
-The input to this DDE could be either a program or a script that dictates processing.
+The macro language was so easy to use the researchers could run reports, change the data or the test conditions in the code to see what the outcome would be.
+The input to this DDE could be either a program or a script that dictated processing.

 The addition of the script was based on “pattern matching” and “substitution” methodologies that were introduced by Joseph Weizenbaum, who used the technique in his program ELIZA, written between 1964 to 1966 at the MIT Artificial Intelligence Laboratory .